 Friends of Decorative Arts: The Streamlined 30s: The Birth of American Industrial Design

-understanding of their variety and beauty.
+The decorative arts – fine furniture, jewelry, ceramics, and glass – are all around us and in the Museum.
+FODA expands understanding of their variety and beauty.
 Plus, you will make new friends at the meetings.
 Annual dues are $50 in addition to a minimum Dual Level Museum membership.

 FODA programs are held on the second Tuesday of the month at 2 pm during season.
 Non-FODA members can attend for $5, plus MFA admission.
 Carolyn Nygren is the volunteer coordinator.